Clontarf Aboriginal College

 - Challenges students to think and act in ways that reflect values that are consistent with the Gospel;

 - Provides students with the experience of ‘service’ as a way of learning and living that is part of all aspects of life rather than an activity that is isolated from the rest of their lives.

-Each year group is briefed about what Christian Service Learning is and why they are participating in this learning.
-The program runs for Term 2 and Term 3.
-The Year 7 students complete a minimum of 7 activities; the Year 8 students complete a minimum of 8 activities; the Year 9 students complete a minimum of 9 activities; and the Year 10 students complete a minimum of 10 activities.
+Each year group will be briefed about what Christian Service Learning is and why they are participating in this learning.
+The program will formally run for Term 2 and Term 3.
+The Year 7 students will complete a minimum of 7 activities; the Year 8 students will complete a minimum of 8 activities; the Year 9 students will complete a minimum of 9 activities; and the students in Year 10 will have two years (over Year 10 and 11) to complete 55 hours of service to gain WACE recognition.
 The activities will come from the three key areas of; School, Home/Boarding and Community.

 Examples Of Service

 ***The activities need to be of service in nature.
 Personal development activities such as reading at a Mass/assembly/event, work experience or playing in a sports team are excellent opportunities for students personally but are not considered as Christian Service